bartificer/programming-by-stealth/docs/pbs49.md

 constructor($container, rows, cols, stepFn, opts){
 ```

-As an example of how the re-factored constructor would be used, the call to the constructor in `sample.html` will become:
+As an example of how the refactored constructor would be used, the call to the constructor in `sample.html` will become:

 ```javascript
 // use the constructor to build an automaton